aevin111/aevin111/README.md

 Hello there!

 My name is Aevin S. Bulaong.
-I'm an aspiring developer and system administrator hoping to become a DevOps engineer.
+I'm an aspiring developer and system administrator currently working as a DevOps engineer.

 I like to tinker and reverse engineer existing software, whether open source or proprietary, and either add my own twist to it or build a new software based on it (with my own twist), whether it's to add a new functionality or improve an existing one.